 St Mary’s Secret Garden

 St. Mary’s Secret Garden is a beautiful and accessible community garden with a difference in Hackney, London.
-For over 25 years the garden has offered a safe space where people with support needs
+For over 25 years the garden has offered a safe space where people with support needs and the local community can get hands-on experience of gardening, gain a sense of inclusion and receive the benefits of horticulture and other ecotherapy activities.

 In this small but beautiful place you will find a woodland with working beehives, a small pond, a herb and sensory area, herbaceous borders, a wildflower meadow and their beautiful ‘Wish You Well Garden’ with a raised staging area for community events.
 We are big believers in the healing power of nature and this garden is a perfect example of it.